The Sacrament of Holy Orders

 Acts 6:1-7: At that time, as the number of disciples continued to grow, the Hellenists complained against the Hebrews because their widows were being neglected in the daily distribution.
 So the Twelve called together the community of the disciples and said, “It is not right for us to neglect the word of God to serve at table.
 Brothers, select from among you seven reputable men, filled with the Spirit and wisdom, whom we shall appoint to this task, whereas we shall devote ourselves to prayer and to the ministry of the word.”
 The proposal was acceptable to the whole community, so they chose Stephen, a man filled with faith and the holy Spirit, also Philip, Prochorus, Nicanor, Timon, Parmenas, and Nicholas of Antioch, a convert to Judaism.
 They presented these men to the apostles who prayed and laid hands on them.
 The word of God continued to spread, and the number of the disciples in Jerusalem increased greatly; even a large group of priests were becoming obedient to the faith.

-The Leader invites everyone to pray quietly as the following prayer is prayed out loud by the leader:
+The Leader invites everyone to pray quietly as the leader prays the following prayer out loud:

 Lord our God, we thank You for those whom You have called to be Your ordained ministers.
-We thank You for all bishops, priests and deacons and we offer them to You in prayer.
-Please make them holy and make them powerful instruments of Your mercy, compassion and Your Truth.
+We thank You for all bishops, priests, and deacons, and we offer them to You in prayer.
+Please make them holy, and make them powerful instruments of Your mercy, Your compassion, and Your Truth.